Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

   - This indicates the current health level of your character, allowing you to see how much damage you can still take before dying.

 - **Bottom Left: Top Scores**
-  - This area displays the top scores, which are the scores of other players in the game.
+  - This area displays a top three score between all the current ones in game.

 - **Bottom Right: Current Weapon and Ammo Count**
   - This shows the weapon you are currently using and the amount of ammunition you have left for that weapon, ensuring you know when you need to switch weapons.